DMA Final Exam Review Sessions are coming:

-The Supplemental Instruction (SI) series is a robust schedule of workshops focusing on specific math concepts that challenge most DMA students.
-During the workshop, you will work with other students to solve specific problems that the faculty have identified as "most frequently missed".
-A peer mentor will be present to ensure that the discussion is mathematically accurate and that a positive learning environment is maintained.
+The Supplemental Instruction (SI) series is a schedule of workshops focusing on specific topics important to DMA students.
+During the workshop, you will work with other students to discuss issues or solve frequently missed problems.
+A peer tutor will be present to ensure that the discussion is productive, accurate and positive.

 What is an Extended Math Lab?

-During an Extended Math Lab, you will login to your MyMathLab course and work through homework assignments.
+During an Extended Math Lab, you will work on assignments for your DMA course.
 While you are working, you may request help.
 While assisting you, our trained lab facilitators will help you identify strategies for success in your DMA class and in college in general.
 Some strategies that will be encouraged include setting long-term and short-term goals, overcoming obstacles, using effective study strategies, preparing for tests, managing math anxiety, etc...
 Extended Math Labs are "drop-in" events, so you can arrive or leave at any time during the lab hours.

 How do I get started?

 To get started with S.O.S.
 Math, just show up!
 There is no registration for our regular events.
 To participate in a DMA Success Seminar for NEW DMA students, visit The Math Division webpage and click "Register Now".